apache/apisix-java-plugin-runner/docs/the-internal-of-apisix-java-plugin-runner.md

 ## Overview

-The apisix-java-plugin-runner designed as a tcp server built using [reactor-netty](https://github.com/reactor/reactor-netty), it provides a `PluginFilter` interface for users to implement.
+The apisix-java-plugin-runner designed as a TCP server built using [reactor-netty](https://github.com/reactor/reactor-netty), it provides a `PluginFilter` interface for users to implement.

 Users only need to focus on their business logic, not on the details of how the apisix java plugin runner communicates with APISIX.